lpStoyanov7/car-info/README.md

-# car-info
+# Car-info

-This is a simple test application
+This is a simple test application.